Orange “MiningTech Africa” text in a casual, handwritten style on a transparent background.

 His expertise sits at the critical intersection of:

-• Digital transformation strategy and implementation at scale
+• Digital transformation and intelligent industrial systems

 His expertise sits at the critical intersection of: